GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 For examples of this library being used in the context of an application, check out the sample applications located [here](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/cloud-sql).

+## Troubleshooting

+Here are some troubleshooting tips to resolve common issues that come up when using the Java Connector:

+1. Make sure you are using the latest version of the Cloud SQL Connector and your database driver to avoid incompatibilities.
+Some older versions of drivers are not supported
+1. The Java connector provides authorization for connections, but it does not provide new paths to connectivity.
+For example, in order to connect to a Cloud SQL instance using a Private IP address, your application must already have VPC access.